deanna-stover/coursesCNU/2020/idst270fall2020/media-essay.md

 * What sticks out to you the most?
 * What was your experience using Voyant?
 It's okay if you say frustrating, but explain why!

-*Make sure to include at least **two** images!* It's easiest to take screen captures rather than trying to embed anything.
+*Make sure to include at least **two** images!* Just take screen captures rather than trying to embed anything.

 ### - Introduction and Conclusion - Friday, September 18th (by class)